Job prospects Independent Practice - Registered Nurse in Newfoundland and Labrador

 - There are a small number of unemployed workers with recent experience in this occupation.

 The outlook for registered nurses reflects fairly stable staffing levels in the public healthcare system.
-Budgetary pressures are expected to have an impact on growth prospects for this occupation.
-As the demand for healthcare increases due to the aging of the population, localized staffing shortages and forced overtime have become more common.
-Available positions for new entrants to nursing are often casual or part-time in nature.
+Budgetary pressures are expected to restrain growth prospects for this occupation.
+As the demand for healthcare increases due to the aging of the population, staffing shortages and forced overtime have become more common.

 Here are some key facts about Registered nurses and registered psychiatric nurses in the Newfoundland and Labrador region: